 Although the most important purpose is the production of sheep and goat meat, there is another product that stands out for its excellent quality made handcrafted in all Cabañeros’ area: The sheep cheese.

 Do you know where the cheese comes from?
 Look at the images projected on the stable’s scene.
 A large size audiovisual to scale creates an optical illusion which represents a flock of sheep.

 You will be able to see how they are milked by shepherds.
 Obtaining milk is the first essential step in making cheese.
 Don’t make any noise in order not to disturb the animals.
-We are standing in the next room to talk about the acorn and its qualities.
+We are standing with the audioguide in the next room to talk about the acorn and its qualities.

 24. The Farmhouse.
 The fruit room: the acorn

 The Iberian pig is the domestic animal that best represents the pastures’ landscape in Cabañeros Park.
 Loose among holm oaks and corn oaks, these pigs grow freely feeding themselves with grass and mature acorns they find on the ground.